-Your doctor should check your blood pressure regularly while you are being treated with INLYTA.
-If you develop blood pressure problems, your doctor may prescribe medicine to treat your high blood pressure, lower your dose, or stop your treatment with INLYTA.
-Tell your doctor or nurse if you have high blood pressure or a history of heart disease.
+Your healthcare provider should check your blood pressure regularly while you are being treated with INLYTA.
+If you develop blood pressure problems, your healthcare provider may prescribe medicine to treat your high blood pressure, lower your dose, or stop your treatment with INLYTA.
+Tell your healthcare provider if you have high blood pressure or a history of heart disease.

-Diarrhea is more loose or watery stools/bowel movements than usual.
-If you have these symptoms, call your doctor or nurse.
-It is important for you and your doctor to try to manage diarrhea as soon as it begins.
+Diarrhea is defined as 3 or more loose or watery stools/bowel movements in 1 day.
+If you have these symptoms, call your healthcare provider.
+It is important for you and your healthcare provider to try to manage diarrhea as soon as it begins.

 If you experience diarrhea, your healthcare provider’s recommendations may include:

-- Avoid spicy foods, fatty foods, caffeine, and fruit
+- Avoiding spicy foods, fatty foods, caffeine, and fruit

-- Drink fluids, such as water, diluted cranberry juice, broth, or decaffeinated tea or coffee
+- Drinking fluids, such as water, diluted cranberry juice, or broth

-Ask your doctor or nurse if you can be treated with over-the-counter medications.
+Ask your healthcare provider if you can be treated with over-the-counter medications or prescriptions.

-While you are taking INLYTA, you may feel tired or weak.
-Call your doctor or nurse if you have these symptoms.
+While you are taking INLYTA® (axitinib), you may feel tired or weak.
+Call your healthcare provider if you have these symptoms.